Bob Morgan, Chair

 Ray enjoys playing guitar and golf.
 He has been married to his wife, Pinkey, for 37 years and they have two sons and two grandchildren.

 Mrs. Foushee began serving on the OWASA Board on September 28, 2015 as an appointee of Orange County.
-She serves on the Human Resources and Finance Committees.
+She chairs the Board's Human Resources Committee and serves on the Community Engagement Committee.

 A resident of the Chapel Hill-Carrboro area since 1991, Mrs. Foushee is a Senior Technologist with the Laboratory Corporation of America.